RetoraDev/PadManiacs/README.md

 ## Known Limitations

 - SSC chart format support not finished
-- Background videos logic not finished
+- Background videos will work, but .AVI format is not supported by HTML5 video player and won't load
 - Web version requires manual song loading
 - Most mobile file browsers may require selecting individual files one by one
 - No specific binary for desktop